cockroachdb/replicator/.github/ISSUE_TEMPLATE/bug_report.md

 **Diagnostic info**

-Please connect to the cdc-sink diagnostic endpoint at `/_/diag` and include the JSON blob below.
+Please connect to the Replicator diagnostic endpoint at `/_/diag` and include the JSON blob below.

 ```
 { ...
 DIAG DATA ... }